Frequently Asked Questions: New York State’s Sex Offender Registry

-You may visit the New York State Department of Correctional Services' website, which allows you to obtain information about inmates who are in a New York State prison.
+You may visit the New York State Department of Corrections and Community Supervision website, which allows you to obtain information about inmates who are in a New York State prison.

 You may also go to VINELink, which is the online version of VINE (Victim Information and Notification Everyday), the National Victim Notification Network and click on New York State to find individuals in local jails.

 1 The duration of registration for a registered sex offender was extended by Chapter 1 of the Laws of 2006.